 Owners or lessees of all businesses and workplaces are required to post signs prohibiting smoking and vaping.
 Signage must be noticeable at all building entrances and in prominent locations throughout the building.
-We will have updated "No Smoking, No Vaping" window stickers available at our Everett and Lynnwood office locations.
-Please call (425) 339-5250 for hours of availability.
+Signs are available at the Snohomish Health District

 Report a Violation of the No Smoking or Vaping Laws

 The Snohomish Health District is responsible for enforcing no smoking and vaping laws in Snohomish County, with the support of law enforcement and local jurisdictions.
 Report any violation by downloading and filling out the violation form (PDF).
 The completed form should be returned to the Snohomish Health District in one of the following ways: